 3. Convert Example JKS files to BKS for Android Use

 On an Android device BKS format key stores are expected.
 To convert the JKS example bundles to BKS use the following commands.
 Note: you will need to download a version of the bcprov JAR from the Bouncy Castle website:

 cd examples/provider ./convert-to-bks.sh <path/to/provider>

-cd examples/provider ./convert-to-bks.sh ~/Downloads/bcprov-jdk15on-161.jar
+cd examples/provider ./convert-to-bks.sh ~/Downloads/bcprov-ext-jdk15on-169.jar

 Push BKS bundles up to the device along with certificates.
 To do this start

 adb shell cd sdcard mkdir examples mkdir examples/provider mkdir examples/certs exit adb push ./examples/provider/*.bks /sdcard/examples/provider/ adb push ./examples/certs/ /sdcard/examples/ adb push ./examples/certs/intermediate/* /sdcard/examples/certs/intermediate/